MicrosoftDocs/playfab-docs/playfab-docs/features/entities/entity-api-restructure-upgrade-tutorial.md

 ## APPENDIX 1: OLD to NEW API mappings

 All of the APIs listed below were *previously* part of the `PlayFabEntityModel` API group.
-They are *now* categorized under the following new API groups.
+They're *now* categorized under the following new API groups.

 ### PlayFabProfilesApi